StrongRay/Tensorflow-1.12-GPU-Ubuntu-18.04/README.md

 ## 3. Do the build

 ### a.
-Start the bazel build [from your tensorflow directory, for me this is /home/xxxx/tensorflow
+Start the bazel build [from your tensorflow directory, for me this is from /home/xxxx/tensorflow]

+If you start from the wrong place, you go no where =)
 ```
 bazel build --config=opt --config=cuda //tensorflow/tools/pip_package:build_pip_package
 ```